api3dao/oev-docs/docs/reference/oev/starter-guide/index.md

 ::: info

-The deposit collateral is checked when a bid is filled and is reserved until the data feed update is performed.
+The deposit collateral is checked when a bid is filled (not placed) and is reserved until the data feed update is performed.
 This collateral is used to slash a searcher if they fail to publish the data feed update within the specified time.
 If a searcher is frontrun in performing the data feed update, their collateral is freed without any cost.

 :::